ForwardFinancing/ach_client/README.md

   )
 ```

+## Testing

+A fake ACH provider (in the `AchClient::Fake` namespace) is included to facilitate testing on staging environments.
+This provider behaves the same way as any other without actually sending any transactions.
+The transaction sending
+methods return the given `external_ach_id`s with no side-effects.

 ## Response Polling - Checking Transaction Status

 None of the providers support querying for transaction status by external_ach_id.
 Instead, we must query by date and